lganic/SW-Ducky/README.md

 geo.save_as(tile_path)
 ```

-Ducky also has an internal rendering pipeline, that uses python's `pillow` module.
+Ducky also has a built in function to render tiles, that uses python's `pillow` module.
 This can be used to render out tile images straight to pillow `Image` objects.
 Therefore a quick script to load, and preview a tile looks like:

 ```python
 from sw_ducky import MapGeometry